-- (a) A practising barrister may supply legal advice or service in any jurisdiction outside Hong Kong if the rules in force in that jurisdiction permit him to do so. - (b) A practising barrister may lecture on, teach or write about legal matters or edit legal text books or articles on legal matters in newspapers or journals. - (c) A practising barrister may give advice on legal matters free to a friend or relative or on a charitable basis. - (d) A practising barrister may participate in the Duty Lawyer Service Free Legal Advice Scheme, the Bar Free Legal Service Scheme and such other free legal advice or service schemes as may be approved by the Bar Council. - (e) A practising barrister may act as an unpaid or honorary legal adviser to any charitable, benevolent or philanthropic institution. - (f) A practising barrister who is a non-executive director of a company or a trustee or governor of a charitable, benevolent or philanthropic institution or a trustee of any private trust may give to the other directors, trustees or governors (as the case may be) the benefit of his learning and experience on matters of general policy and of general legal principles applicable to the affairs of the company, institution or trust. - (g) A practising barrister may, subject to the prior approval of the Bar Council, give advice on legal matters free in a scheme or programme established to the satisfaction of the Bar Council to further the purposes of promoting amongst the public greater awareness of their legal rights, or respect for the rule of law or otherwise promoting the objects of the Association7. - 5.7 Subject to the overriding principles set out in paragraph 5.8:- - (a) A practising barrister may engage in any of the occupations listed in Annex 1, whether as a primary or supplementary occupation, without having to seek the permission of the Bar Council.
+- (a) A practising barrister may supply legal advice or service in any jurisdiction outside Hong Kong if the rules in force in that jurisdiction permit him to do so. - (b) A practising barrister may lecture on, teach or write about legal matters or edit legal text books or articles on legal matters in newspapers or journals. - (c) A practising barrister may give advice on legal matters free to a friend or relative or on a charitable basis. - (d) A practising barrister may participate in the Duty Lawyer Service Free Legal Advice Scheme, the Bar Free Legal Service Scheme and such other free legal advice or service schemes as may be approved by the Bar Council. - (e) A practising barrister may act as an unpaid or honorary legal adviser to any charitable, benevolent or philanthropic institution. - (f) A practising barrister who is a non-executive director of a company or a trustee or governor of a charitable, benevolent or philanthropic institution or a trustee of any private trust may give to the other directors, trustees or governors (as the case may be) the benefit of his learning and experience on matters of general policy and of general legal principles applicable to the affairs of the company, institution or trust. - (g) A practising barrister may, subject to the prior approval of the Bar Council, give advice on legal matters free in a scheme or programme established to the satisfaction of the Bar Council to further the purposes of promoting amongst the public greater awareness of their legal rights, or respect for the rule of law or otherwise promoting the objects of the Association7. - 5.7 Subject to the overriding principles set out in paragraph 5.8:- - (a) A practising barrister who wishes to be engaged in any occupation/work other than that of a barrister, with the exception of occupations listed in Annexes 1 and 2, shall give prior written notification to the Council in the form prescribed by the Council of the nature, duration of the other

 When considering an application for approval under this paragraph, the Bar Council will generally require undertakings from the participating member, firstly, to ensure that the scheme is genuinely run for the purposes set out in this paragraph rather than for touting for business and, secondly, not to accept any work for a fee if the initial contact for that work is obtained from his participation in the scheme in respect of which the application for approval is made.
-See Circular No.017/03.
+See Circular No. 017/03.